MartinGuehmann/diffdigester/README.md

 If you find diffdigetser.uni-jena.de useful please cite:

-Martin Gühmann, Stefanie Reuter, Ralf Mrowka, Diffdigester.uni-jena.de: Optimized resource for selection of restriction enzymes for plasmid identification.
+Martin Gühmann, Stefanie Reuter, Ralf Mrowka, Diffdigester.uni-jena.de: A Tool for optimized selection of restriction enzymes for plasmid identification in cloning procedures